-PT 130 Pharmacy Law The module covers law and ethics of pharmacy, codes of ethics, and FDA and DEA regulations.
+The module covers law and ethics of pharmacy, codes of ethics, and FDA and DEA regulations.
 Students will learn about the respiratory & cardiovascular systems.
 Students will learn to decipher physician's orders, pharmaceutical calculations, medical terminology, and lecture specific prescription drugs.
-Students will also practice in diverse pharmacy settings; including sterile and non-sterile compounding, prescription processing, & retail hospital procedures, and overall professionalism.
+Students will also practice in diverse pharmacy settings; including sterile and non-sterile compounding, prescription processing, hospital & retail procedures, and overall professionalism.
 There are no prerequisites.